nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 15-Sept-2023

+Working with .NET and C# the last few days, specifically my Coordinate Conversion Utility, I learned a couple things:

+- Data-bound Classes: Create classes that store data and only include critical functionality necessary.
+Other functionality that is either shared or otherwise not specific to the Class can live in other helper classes.
+- While creating and using interfaces is helpful to ensure type matching and handling metamorphic variances in code, static methods are not supported.
+If static methods are actually necessary, move them into a helper class since they will be shared and not specific to the Interface-template class.
+- Inheritance shouldn't be implemented just because several classes are somewhat similar, or in the end share some of the same state.
+While my implementation works, and some basic state information is extended using inheritance, much of the functionality is actually different between the family of Classes so inheritance didn't provide any real benefit (but it was a good challenge to complete at the time!).

 ## Wednesday 13-Sept-2023

 I've been reading up on a bunch of different topics, but the only one worth mentioning here is the Liskov Substitution Principle.
 Tim Corey of "IAmTimCorey" fame states "this is the L in SOLID".
 At a very high level, the principle states that substituting inherited types should not break the application.
 For example, inheritors should not make changes to an inherited class when using polymorphism.
 The way Tim Corey explains how to work around it is to extract Interfaces from the most parent class, and create an abstract base class that implements that interface, from which other classes can inherit.
 Those inheritors should then have Interfaces that describe the differing behavior (from the Base Class) to more strongly define their specific sub-types -- the "extra stuff".
 Also, functionality should require Interface Types (rather than concrete types) to ensure only those types that _should_ use that functionality actually can.
 Doing all of this just ensures that all child classes _are indeed_ "IS A" base class.
 A nice benefit of following the Liskov Substitution Principle carefully is the Compiler will catch coding errors at compile time, rather than runtime (harder to debug).